Fully extended BV-BFV description of General Relativity in three dimensions: Introduction

-In Section \ref{sec:BVBFVGRproof} we describe in detail the constructive steps one needs in order to obtain the BV-BFV data at every codimension of a stratified manifold $\{M^{(k)}\}_{k=0\dots 3}$.
+In Section \ref{sec:BVBFVGRproof} we describe in detail the constructive steps one needs in order to obtain the BV-BFV data at every codimension of a stratified manifold $\{M^{\filt{k}}\}_{k=0\dots 3}$.
 We divide the proof of the main Theorem, stating that GR in the BV formalism is fully extended, into three Propositions, each of which is aimed at recovering data one codimension further.

-In Section \ref{sec:BF-GR_equivalence} we then show how explicit symplectomorphisms can be found between the spaces of fields $\mathcal{F}^{(k)}_{GR/\BFnd}$ at every codimension, and we show how they commute with the BV-BFV surjective submersion maps, essentially showing how \emph{reduction} commutes with equivalence at codimension-$k$.
+{In Section \ref{sec:BF-GR_equivalence} we present explicit symplectomorphisms between the spaces of fields $\mathcal{F}^{\filt{k}}_{GR/\BFnd}$ at every codimension, and we show how they commute with the BV-BFV surjective submersion maps.
+This proves that the BV-BFV induction commutes with equivalence at codimension-$k$.}

-The results in this paper show how diffeomorphisms can be seen as an equivalent choice of a BV-extension of classical BF theory, and fully describe the compatibility with lower dimensional strata, completely characterising the symmetries of GR in three dimensions.
+The results in this paper show how diffeomorphisms can be seen as an equivalent choice of a BV-extension of classical BF theory, and fully describe the compatibility with higher-codimension strata, completely characterising the symmetries of GR in three dimensions.